 Suitable for Crown Moldings

-Whether cutting your ceiling furnishings in a horizontal or vertical position, this machine should cope with everything.
+Whether you need to cut crown moldings vertically or horizontally, this machine should be able to accommodate you.
 The sliding blade head can cover an extensive 14 inches horizontally.
-Furthermore, it incorporates two extending supports to increase the lengthways working area to 40 inches.
+It also incorporates two extending supports that increase the length of its working area to 40 inches.

-If you’re shearing moldings or timber vertically, the high fences will allow you to cut to a depth of 6.5 inches.
+If you are cutting moldings or timber vertically, the high fences will allow you to cut to a depth of 6.5 inches.

 Safe Bevel Lock

-Some miter saws require you to reach behind the machine to lock the bevel.
-This can prove dangerous if you haven’t noticed the blade is still spinning.
-This machine positions the bevel lock at the front to avoid accidental injury.
+Some miter saws require you to reach behind the machine to lock the bevel, which can lead to accidents if the blade is accidentally activated.
+To prevent that from occurring, this machine has its bevel lock at the front, where it can be accessed safely.

-Both the miter and bevel scales are large and clear to read, ensuring that it keeps your mistakes to a minimum.
-Impressively, this machine allows you to bevel at both 33.9 and 45 degrees.
+Both the miter and bevel scales are large and easy to read, keeping mistakes to a minimum.
+This machine allows you to bevel at both 33.9 and 45 degrees for greater versatility.

 Axial Glide System

-This miter saw incorporates the manufacturer’s bespoke axial glide system.
-In short, instead of utilizing horizontal bars for sliding, it uses hinged arms to allow for extended movement.
-This means you save 12 inches of workspace behind the machine, allowing you to butt the rear of the saw to a wall, should you wish.
+This miter saw incorporates Bosch’s bespoke axial glide system.
+Instead of using horizontal bars for sliding, it has hinged arms that allow for greater movement.
+This means it requires 12 inches less space behind the machine, allowing you to place the rear of the saw against a wall if you want to.